 90 per cent1 of the $8 trillion2 global healthcare cost are associated with lifestyle conditions, with obesity and mental health conditions leading the way across CEE.
 These are amongst the greatest issues our societies face today.

 The strategic partnership aims to provide people access with state-of-the-art preventive research through iamYiam’s AI-driven health companion, SYD.
-The SYD technology will be deployed in the region through LongevityLab to achieve cost-effective, positive health outcomes for millions.
+The SYD technology, powered by AWS, will be deployed in the region through LongevityLab to achieve cost-effective, positive health outcomes for millions.

 Petr Sramek, CEO of LongevityLab stated: “In the face of growing costs associated with decreasing performance and increasing prevalence of preventable physical and mental health conditions, AI-powered precision healthcare has become a must-have for 21st century public & private institutions.
 Through iamYiam, LongevityLab is excited to bring such powerful personalised solution to Central & Eastern Europe, a region with a very strong appetite for innovation.”

 “At the dawn of new technologies, we need to take a new look at what health means and how we can best deliver on the promise of sustainable health every day and lifelong”, says Lorena Puica, CEO of iamYiam.